papertank/envoy-deploy/readme.md

 	envoy run deploy --cleanup

-This will run the deploy script and then delete any old deployments older than 48 hours, limiting the number deleted to 5.
+This will run the deploy script and then delete any old deployments older than 48 hours, leaving at least 4.

 You can also run the cleanup script independently (without deploying) using